ECHO PB-9010 Backpack Blower Crushes Our Newton Force Test

 ECHO PB-9010 Backpack Blower Price

-Look for both versions of this blower to retail for $599.99.
+Look for both versions of this blower to retail for $629.99.
 Commercial users have a 2-year warranty and consumers have a 5-year warranty to go with it.
+It’s been a little tough to find online from some of the bigger Echo retailers.
+Be careful of Amazon, though.
+A couple of sellers have them but are charging hundreds over MSRP.

 The Bottom Line